The U.S. Supreme Court ruled Monday that states can legalize sports betting, breaking up Nevada’s monopoly on the practice.

 “Today’s ruling will finally allow for authorized facilities in New Jersey to take the same bets that are legal in other states in our country,” New Jersey Gov. Phil Murphy said in a statement.
 “I look forward to working with the Legislature to enact a law authorizing and regulating sports betting in the very near future.”

 The ruling takes the U.S. a step closer to legal sports betting in numerous states, possibly even nationwide.
+This could also be the case for any gambling or betting activities such as placing bets on poker, blackjack, using slot machines and much more.
+This could allow all American citizens to start reading into the likes of these comprehensive reviews to find some of the best casino games available online.
 Currently, the practice is legal only in select places such as Nevada, home to the gambling capital Las Vegas.
 While Nevada’s Gaming Control board reported $4.8 billion in sports bets last year, the black market total is considered to be many times the legal market.

 Americans wager “$150 billion illegally each year through off-shore, black market bookies,” DraftKings CEO Jason Robins said in a statement.
 The fantasy sports company has nearly 10 million customers across the country.
 After the ruling, DraftKings announced plans to launch a mobile platform for sports betting to tap into the new market.
 FanDuel is an online based betting platform where you can bet for fun, and once you are confident, you can bet with cash.
 This could be a good place to start getting into online betting because you can start off playing whilst not risking any of your assets.